shankulk/pokedex/README.md

     ```shell
      docker run -d -e CACHING_ENABLED=false -p 8080:8080 shankulk/pokedex:latest
     ```
+- Some commands may need tweaking on Windows computers.
+There is a `gradlew.bat` file to run gradle commands on Windows.
 - The App was developed over three days in bits and pieces.
 Sometimes, development time was restricted by the translation API rate limiter.
 Github has all the commit history.

 ### More things to be added to make the app production-ready: